 This Thai mango sticky rice recipe by chef David Thompson from his Thai Street Food cookbook makes the much-loved Thai dessert kao niaw mamuang.
 Despite the detailed recipe notes it’s nowhere near as intimidating as it looks and this jasmine scented sweet will take you back to eating on the streets of Thailand.

 Making chef David Thompson’s Thai mango sticky rice recipe from his Thai Street Food cookbook became my mission after the mango rains started here in April.
-I had been ogling the green mangoes that hung from the towering mango trees in our neighbourhood since we’d moved to a smaller, cheaper, second-floor apartment in a petite residential building in a village on the edge of Siem Reap a few weeks earlier.
+I had been ogling the green mangoes that hung from the towering mango trees in our neighbourhood since we’d moved house to a village on the edge of Siem Reap a few weeks earlier.

-As the coronavirus began to spread around the world, whole cities went into lockdown, and life as we knew it ended, Terence and I went into self-isolation here in our new little apartment rental in Cambodia, and stayed in and started quarantine cooking, stretching out meals to prolong periods between stressful supermarket shopping trips.
+As the coronavirus began to spread around the world, whole cities went into lockdown, and life as we knew it ended, Terence and I went into self-isolation here in our little apartment in Cambodia, and stayed in and started quarantine cooking, stretching out meals to prolong periods between stressful supermarket shopping trips.

 In addition to recipe testing for our Cambodia cookbooks, we also commenced a series of compelling cooking projects to keep the panic attacks at bay and keep us occupied – from baking sourdough and sourdough starter discard recipes to Terence’s experimentations with Cambodian-Australian fusion meat pies and sausage rolls.